Sexual Orientation & Behavioral Health 101

 Angela Weeks (she/her)

 This webinar explores concepts around implicit and explicit bias that people who identify as lesbian, gay, bisexual, transgender, queer, questioning, and other diverse sexual orientations and gender identities experience.
 The session also connects these biases with other systems of oppression, such as sexism and racism.
-During the session, examples of biases, as well as strategies to manage and intervene when biases are witnessed or experienced, will be shared.
+During the session, examples of biases, as well as strategies to manage and intervene when biases are witnessed or experienced, are shared.
 The content is relevant to all age groups.

 AFFIRM Youth: Overview, Evidence & Steps for Becoming a Site